 Gender/Sexuality, Culture and Political Economy, Crime and Punishment, American Studies, Latin America

 Lancaster's research tries to understand how sexual mores, racial hierarchies, and class predicaments interact in a volatile world.
 His books include Life is Hard: Machismo, Danger, and the Intimacy of Power in Nicaragua, which received both the C. Wright Mills Award (Society for the Study of Social Problems) and the Ruth Benedict Prize (Society of Lesbian and Gay Anthropologists).
 He edited (with Micaela di Leonardo) The Gender/Sexuality Reader: Culture, History, Political Economy.
-His fifth and most recent book is Sex Panic and the Punitive State, which also won the Ruth Benedict Prize.
+His fifth book is Sex Panic and the Punitive State, which also won the Ruth Benedict Prize.
 It examines America's draconian sex offender laws and their production of ever-larger ranks of people who are subject to permanent social exclusion.

 Lancaster is working on two books: one an ethnography of Mexican gay worlds in globalization, the other a phenomenological work on play.